 Two of the most popular services are Namecheap and GoDaddy, and both are worth serious consideration.
 In fact, we chose Namecheap as our number one pick, and GoDaddy came in third in our comparison article Best Domain Registrar.
 But which one is best for your website?
 Keep reading to see how they stack up against one another in the battle of the big domain services.

 Namecheap, our top pick in our “Best Domain Registrar” rankings, is one of the top ICANN-accredited domain name registration companies.
 Their pricing is among the best around for a reliable, secure and easy to use domain registrar — and you get a lot of bang for your buck with their features.
-Namecheap manages more than three million domains, and while they offer web hosting, domain registration is their core business.
-Namecheap has been in business since 2001 and serves nearly 1 million customers.
+Namecheap manages more than 10 million domains, and while they offer web hosting, domain registration is their core business.

 - Accredited by ICANN (Internet Corporation for Assigned Names and Numbers) — gold standard accreditation